-Completion of registers, student transfer forms, withdrawal forms and exit interviews remain the responsibility of all teaching staff in conjunction with Curriculum Leaders and Heads of School.
+Completion of registers, student transfer forms, withdrawal forms and exit interviews remain the responsibility of all teaching staff in conjunction with Curriculum Managers, Heads of Department and Heads of School.

 If a student has had four consecutive weeks of non-attendance then they must be withdrawn from the college in line with the ESFA funding regulations.
 This ruling applies, unless, for example there are specific individual student problems and then the need to extend would be discussed and agreed between the learner and tutor concerned.
-It is the responsibility of the Personal/Course Tutor to inform the Curriculum Leader, so that the withdrawal form can be completed.
+It is the responsibility of the Personal/Course Tutor to inform the Curriculum Managers or Heads of Department so that the withdrawal form can be completed.